 Do I need a permit?

 If your process is prescribed within the Environmental Permitting Regulations 2010 then you will need to apply for a permit.
-If your process is a "Part B" or "A2" then you must apply to this Council.
-If it is an "A1" activity then you must apply to the Environment Agency .
+If your process is a "Part B" or "A2" then you must apply to this council.
+If it's an "A1" activity then you must apply to the Environment Agency .

 How do I apply for a permit?

-Your application must be accompanied by then correct fee for it to be "duly made".
+Your application must be accompanied by the correct fee for it to be "duly made".
 Without this correct payment then your application will be returned to you.
-Please see the attached document for this years fees.
+Current fees and charges can be found here.

-You may download the standard application forms shown below and e-mail them to us at email@example.com or post them to us at Gloucester City Council, Environmental Protection Service, Herbert Warehouse, The Docks, Gloucester, GL1 2EQ.
+You may download the standard application forms here and e-mail them to us at firstname.lastname@example.org or post them to us at Gloucester City Council, Community Wellbeing, PO Box 2017, Pershore, WR10 9BJ.

 What conditions will be in the permit?